Presentation

 Step 1: Write a 150-Word Test Passage

-• An excerpt from your draft
+• A paragraph from your current draft

-• A paragraph from a previous speech
+• A short excerpt from a past speech

 Step 2: Time Yourself Reading It Aloud